To Licensed Producers of Cannabis for Medical Purposes

-As of May 12, 2015, there are seven registered pesticides approved by the Pest Management Regulatory Agency for use on cannabis (marijuana) that is produced commercially indoors.
+As of March 20, 2017, there are 16 registered pesticides approved by PMRA for use on cannabis (marijuana) that is produced commercially indoors.
 They are:

 Information and labels for the pesticides approved by the PMRA are available in the Pesticides and Pest Management section of the PMRA website.